is01/Long-read-WGS/README.md

-# Long-read-WGS: Benchmarking of PacBio HiFi and Oxford Nanopore Sequencing
+# Benchmarking of PacBio HiFi and Oxford Nanopore Sequencing

 This repository provides the analysis code for the study:
 > **Benchmarking PacBio HiFi and Oxford Nanopore Long-Read Sequencing for Variant Detection, Phasing, Assembly, and Methylation in Family Trios**